SwArch-2025-1-2A/groups_ms/README.md

    This command will generate the necessary go code based on the SQL files in the `db` directory.
 The generated code will be placed in the `./repository` directory.

-5. Generate the GraphQL models and resolver(s) by running the following command in the project directory:

-    ```sh
-    go run github.com/99designs/gqlgen generate
-    ```

 #### 2. Local build instructions